scottcolfer/scottcolfer.github.io/_posts/2018-03-02-value-context.md

 The Art of Business Value by Mark Schwartz

+Why are we doing this exploration of value?

+"The Waterfall model was based on taking a point-in-time snapshot of the information we know and using it to create a long-term plan that we would adhere to.
+The Agile insight was that we should change our notion of what features will create business value *over time* as more information becomes available and, in fact, that it can be worth an investment even just to incrase learning, thereby reducing uncertainty and opening a space in which innovation can occur.
+Agile approaches added a time dimension where previously there was none.
+But the meaning of business value itself was a given [...] known to the business, and that is not good enough." p.83

 Don't get lost in all of this.
 Remember that value of users is primary.
 Need to meet needs of everyone.
 Accessibility.
 Assistance. https://twitter.com/jockbu/status/912615246199758848?ref_src=twcamp%5Eshare%7Ctwsrc%5Em5%7Ctwgr%5Eemail%7Ctwcon%5E7046%7Ctwterm%5E3